-Charitable Gift Annuities provide a unique opportunity to make a substantial gift to the work of Global Ministries while still providing for your own personal needs:
+Charitable Gift Annuities are a unique gift opportunity to provide substantial support for the transformative work of Global Ministries while still providing for your own personal needs.
+With Charitable Gift Annuities:

-- The donor, or other selected individuals, receive payments for life
+- The donor or other individuals receive payments for life

-- The donor recieves a charitable tax deduction for part of the gift
+- The donor receives a charitable tax deduction for part of the gift

 - The charitable remainder goes to Global Ministries

-Mrs. Smith, 79, is retired and living on her investments of CDs and other retirement plans.
+Maria, who is 80 years old and is retired and living on her pension, social security, investments of CDs, and other retirement accounts.
 Her CDs are paying her 2.5% interest.
 Instead of renewing a CD when it comes due, she decides to enter into a charitable gift annuity agreement which will pay her a higher rate of return for the rest of her life.

-In return for her irrevocable gift, she receives – for the rest of her life – an annuity payment of 6.6%.
-The payment rate is based upon the donor’s age (or age of other beneficiary) and is calculated through actuarial tables provided by the American Council on Gift Annuities (ACGA).
-The rate remains the same, and will not decrease or increase, during the lifetime of the beneficiary.
+In return for her irrevocable gift, she receives – for the rest of her life – an annuity payment of 7.6% annually.
+The payment rate is based upon the donor’s age (and/or age of other beneficiary) and is calculated through actuarial tables provided by the American Council on Gift Annuities (ACGA).
+The rate remains the same, and will not decrease, during the lifetime of the beneficiary.

 When she enters into the gift annuity agreement, Mrs. Smith: